mitranim/wordplay/readme.md

 existence of "male" implies existence of "bone" (if you don't get it, study Latin) © M

-existence of "swine" implies existence of "svodka" © M

-existence of "close" implies existence of "cwin" © M

-existence of "lion" implies existence of "lieoff" (after eating a hearty chunk of meat, for instance 🥩😴) © M

 vetrification (пустить по ветру) [ru] © M

 Ragnarock (music that brings about the end of the world) © M

 Lagnarok (apocalyptically bad network connection) [jp] © M

-каталох (full of ripoff goods) [ru] © M

-existence of "farmer" implies existence of "closemer" and "nearmer" (also nærmer for WF users) © M

 existence of "peeling" implies existence of "pfishing" © M